Owaiseimdad/Owaiseimdad/README.md

 </div>

-# Hi, I'm Owaise Imdad 👋
+# Hi, I'm Owaise 👋

 I'm a passionate software developer with experience in **web development** and **open-source contributions**.